Avir-AI/hand_identification_mamba/README.md

 ## Features
 - **High Accuracy**: Outperforms traditional transformers and CNN-based models in biometric identification tasks.
-- **Computational Efficiency**: Achieves better results with reduced computational overhead, making it suitable for real-time applications.
+- **Computational Efficiency**: Achieves better results with reduced computational overhead.
 - **Innovative Architecture**: Combines the strengths of Mamba for long-range dependency modeling with the U-Net architecture for detailed spatial feature extraction.
 - **Pretrained Weights**: Includes pretrained weights for faster deployment and fine-tuning.